Write your own Will

 In order for a will to be valid it must comply with the following:

 A will must be in writing, either typed or hand written.
 The will must be signed in the presence of at least two competent witnesses, present at the same time and in the presence of the testator.
 It must be signed on every page by the testator and witnesses.
 If any special bequests are made, the testator and the witnesses should sign in the margin next to those bequests.
 The date of the will is also important so that it can easily be established which will is the final will and testament.
 A line should be ruled through any remaining blank space, so nothing further can be fraudulently added to your will.
-Please note: Family members or any people who benefit from your will may not complete the blanks in this document, and may not sign as witnesses.
+Important note: Family members or anyone who stands to benefit from your will may not fill in the blanks in this document, and may not sign as witnesses.

 Choosing your executor: